daniel5151/blog/content/post/automating-ac-nyc.md

 What you're looking at here is a jerry-rigged **esp32-controlled servo motor**, coupled to one of my AC unit's knobs using a **shaft coupler**, all affixed to the AC's back-plane using a **cheap L-bracket** and a **binder clip** (with some industrial-grade **cardboard padding** for good measure).

-This whole MacGyver'd up contraption talks to my **Home Assistant** instance over **MQTT**, which turns the AC unit on/off based on the state of a temperature sensor located in the same the room.
+This whole MacGyver'd up contraption talks to my **Home Assistant** instance over **MQTT**, which turns the AC unit on/off based on the state of a temperature sensor located in the same room.

 Et voila 🪄 ✨

-Just like that - I've managed to free myself from the schackles of having to get up off the couch just to tweak my AC!
+Just like that - I've managed to free myself from the shackles of having to get up off the couch just to tweak my AC!

 > For all you professional embedded and mechatronics folks out there: I _strongly_ suggest you stop reading here.
 >